thindil/tashy/README.md

 1. `bob setup` to setup all configuration needed for compilation.
 If you want to use default settings (like include all other bindings), you can use auto setup by typing `bob autosetup`.
-2. `bob build` to compile the library.
+2. `bob build` to compile the library in static and relocatable versions on Unix and static only on Windows.
-3. `bob install` to install it with gprinstall which allow use it inside GNAT project files.
+3. `bob install` to install the library with gprinstall which allow use it inside GNAT project files.
 On Unix systems this step may require root privileges.

 To remove all generated/compiled files type in the console: